h8r-dev/heighliner-website/blog/2022-05-23-heighliner-bring-stack-as-code-exp-to-dev/index.md

   In this way they can build best practices based on open standards, and have a future-proof application architecture.
 - On the other hand, they are scared and overwhelmed by the complexities of open source projects.
   It is very complicated and difficult to setup these projects from end to end.
   Moreover, the iteration speed of these projects is very high.
-Developers don't have enough time and energe to keep up with.
+Developers don't have enough time and energy to keep up with.

 ## Heighliner Born For Developers